padmec-reservoir/impress/docs/tutorials/properties.rst

 * **Internal Elements**: returns the global id from all elements that do not belong to the mesh boundaries;

-* **Adjacencies**: returns global id from all elements of the same dimension that are immediately connected to the element;
+* **Adjacencies**: returns the global id from all elements of the same dimension that are immediately connected to the element;

 * **Connectivities**:

-* **Flags**:
+* **Flags**: returns a dictionary with all flags identified in the mesh.

-* **Flagged Elements**:
+* **Flagged Elements**: returns the global id from all flagged elements.

-* **Global ID**: Every type of mesh entity receives during the preprocessing a global ID, ranging from 0 to n-1 elements from the specific entity type.
+* **Global ID**: every type of mesh entity receives during the preprocessing a global ID, ranging from 0 to n-1 elements from the specific entity type.
 It is useful to perform many vectorized operations and identify elements that may receive a especial boundary condition as well, for example.
 It is especially important when a multiscale simulation is being perfomed.

 These informations are stores in python objects: